 jsDelivr offers quick loading times and unique features.

-Fast and reliable thanks to the usage of multiple CDNs
+Fast and reliable, uses multiple CDNs

 Free and open-source

-Extensive features; specifically designed to meet the needs of developers
+Extensive features; specifically designed for developers

 Potentially too complex for simple projects